abthefish/rpipes/README.txt

         GND

 The remainder of the readme file has been deleted.... oh... snap!
-It's up to contestants in the CSI-280 raspberry pi challange to complete this README file and get the code running on a raspberry pi in Foster 202.
+It's up to contestants in the CSI-280 raspberry pi challenge to complete this README file and get the code running on a raspberry pi in Foster 202.